xRiskLab/fastwoe/docs/woe_standard_errors.md

 \log \left( \frac{P(y=1|x=1)}{P(y=0|x=1)} \right) = \log \left( \frac{10/30}{20/30} \right) = \log \left( \frac{10}{20} \right) = \log (0.5) \approx -0.693
 $$

-We will see how these values appear from a logistic regression fit next.

 ### Logistic Regression